magnoeasy/easybuilder/english.md

      - value: Value of the Filter.
      - classPropertyId: Value of the ClassPropertyId of the Field: Optional.
      - fieldTypeId: Type of the Optional field.

-You can use the Builder's filter tool to easily generate the object and get the value by inspecting:
+You can use the Builder's filter tool to easily generate the object and get the value by inspecting it:

 ![image](https://user-images.githubusercontent.com/13450436/153061046-860a90d7-8f05-4151-971a-ac48b42fadcd.png)